mengqian989/vzlib/medinfo2019/single_class.md

 50,na,na,20,kmeans,4,0.2598,0.2715,0.2655,0.2655,0.1854,0.2596,0.5133,0.7098
 ```

-The best ari was found to be 0.1410, which is pretty low.
+Their ari was found to be around 0.2 (except for 0.3374), which is pretty low.
 So VCGS does work!

-Just out of curiosity, what if we look at v-measure-d or ami?
+How about v-measure or ami?

 ```bash
 # v-measure